megametres/recettes-total/README.md

 This repo is only used for regroup, deployment and management of all part of the application.

-Dont forget to rename the .env.example to .env and to set your variables there
+Dont forget to rename the .env.example to .env and to set your variables there and to edit your /etc/hosts file accordingly